sidhantu123/ML-For-Climate-Project/journal.md

 Saturday April 12 2025

 Added more data for UV Index, Cloud Cover, Radiation, and daily temperature for all cities.
 Continuing to develop and improve models for predicting AQI.
 We intend to also add Support Vector Regression and

+Saturday April 19 2025
+- Restructure files to redlect the structure mentioned in the guidelines.
+- Implemented data preprocessing
+- Implemented baselined models for air quality prediction